Anum-2017/Q4_Learning/FastApi/readme.md

 # Key Features of FastAPI

-**- Fast Performance:** FastAPI handles requests faster than many other frameworks, competing with Go and Node.js in speed.
+- **Fast Performance:** FastAPI handles requests faster than many other frameworks, competing with Go and Node.js in speed.

-**- Automatic Data Validation:** Uses Python type hints and Pydantic to ensure correct data input and output.
+- **Automatic Data Validation:** Uses Python type hints and Pydantic to ensure correct data input and output.

 **Auto API Documentation:** Instantly generates interactive documentation with Swagger UI and ReDoc.